JustinEats/ToDoList/README.md

 # ToDoList

-Login authentication/authorization required to create a list.
+Login authentication/authorization required to create your own list.